zhullyb/monyhar/monyhar/docs/linux/sandboxing.md

 Old information for archival purposes:

-One can build Chromium with `selinux=1` and the Zygote (which starts the renderers and PPAPI processes) will do a dynamic transition. audit2allow will quickly build a usable module.
+One can build Monyhar with `selinux=1` and the Zygote (which starts the renderers and PPAPI processes) will do a dynamic transition. audit2allow will quickly build a usable module.